Years ago, when I started exploring my psyche through expressive art, I was astounded to discover all the different parts of self that I had inside.

 It is helpful to be respectful towards the parts of ourselves that feel scared and defensive; they are just trying to do their job to keep us safe.
 Most of us are polarized within our internal family system.
 Here is how Schwartz describes the three groups:

-Any part that was hurt, rejected, scared or shamed as a child goes into hiding, and becomes unknown to our conscious awareness.
+Any part that was hurt, neglected, rejected, scared or shamed as a child goes into hiding, and becomes unknown to our conscious awareness.
 These emotionally charged sub-personalities become the exiles of our inner family system.
-These exiles are overwhelmed with feelings of rejection and unlovability.
+These exiles are overwhelmed with feelings of rejection, shame and unlovability.

 Like any exiles, these repressed parts of self become desperate to express themselves.
 They long for opportunities to break free, to share their stories, and to release their pain.
 Inner exiles desperately want to be loved, listened to, accepted and cared for.